ipinfo/node-express/README.md

 The `timeout` key is the same as that described in https://github.com/ipinfo/node#timeouts.

-The `ipSelector` is the function which returns the IP string.
+The `ipSelector` is the function which returns the selected IP.

 ```javascript
 ipinfo({